Excel-projects/Script-Help/README.md

 ## Overview
 This is used for bulk data loads into SQL Server, Oracle and Documentum.
 The functionality within the ribbon allows a quick way of preparing a bulk data load.
 Otherwise the requests can be both time-consuming and error prone.
-It is in our interests to minimize both of these problems especially until need for this is addressed it is in our interests

 * Standard format (Excel spreadsheets) for data
 * Standard format for loader scripts
 * Excel addin to clean and format data to be suitable for data loader script